te42kyfo/gpu-benches/README.md

 Testing the stencil-like, 2D structured grid access with different thread block shapes reveals differences in the L1 cache throughput:

 ![image](https://user-images.githubusercontent.com/3269202/214323402-16debc41-72c4-4824-aa2a-bc34772f361d.png)

+(see the generated machine code of MI210 and A100 here: https://godbolt.org/z/1PvWqs9Kf)

 AMD's MI210 is fine (at its much lower level), as long as contiguous blocks of at least 4 threads are accessed.
 NVIDIA's only reach their maximum throughput for 16 wide thread blocks.